Looking for the best things to do in Santa Rosa California? Or maybe you’re on the fence and what to know why you should visit Santa Rosa.

 The park has Safari-Esque tents, imported from Botswana, where guests can extend their visit and stay the night in the wild with the animals.

-These are luxury Tents, lavishly decorated, with hardwood floors, en-suite bathrooms, and a private viewing deck.
+These are luxury Tents, lavishly decorated, like the best glamping in Colorado, with hardwood floors, en-suite bathrooms, and a private viewing deck.
 Just like on Safari!

 An overnight stay at Safari West makes for a great romantic getaway.